Must-have tools and equipment for dog grooming

-Grooming your dog at home is a great way to save time and money while helping your pet feel comfortable during the grooming process.
+Grooming your dog at home is a great way to save time and money while ensuring your pet’s comfort.
 Before you start, you’ll need to prepare a dog grooming toolbox, complete with the items you’d typically find at your neighbourhood grooming service.

-Here’s a list of dog grooming tools you’ll need to groom your dog safely.
+Here’s a list of must-have tools and equipment for dog grooming.
 In this guide, you’ll also find tips on how to pick the best dog grooming tools.

 1. Brushes for dog grooming